Program Name: Healthy Kids Programs License/Registration ID: 874486

 Program Overview

-Contact Name: Paris L. Faison Contact Title: Acting Director
+Contact Name: Paris L. Faison Contact Title: Director

 Program Type: Day Care Center Status: Open